Xlab2024/TICT/README.md

 Follow the instructions in [prepare_datasets.md](data_preprocessing/prepare_datasets.md) to preprocess the dataset.

 ### Pretrained Model
+- For the pretrained weights VQ-F4 using in autoencoder.
+You can download from <a href="https://ommer-lab.com/files/latent-diffusion/vq-f4.zip">here</a>.
-- We've provided the pretrained weights used for our paper's experiments.
-You can download these weights <a href="https://drive.google.com/drive/folders/14_V8E0XklPRax4S4nQfeUnHS2gml-_PO">here</a>.  <br /><br />
+- For the pretrained weights LDM-VQ-4 using in noise estimation network.
+You can download from <a href="https://ommer-lab.com/files/latent-diffusion/sr_bsr.zip">here</a>.
 ## Training
 To train PerX2CT, run `main.py` with the hyper-parameters provided below:
 ```